return42/linuxdoc/README.rst

 :copyright:  Copyright (C) 2016 Markus Heiser
 :license:    GPL Version 2, June 1991 see linux/COPYING for details.

-It is a straight forward implementation in pure python (no perl scripot or other executable calls).
+It is a straight forward implementation in pure python (no perl script or other executable calls).
 Some of theses extensions are already a part of the kernel source others not (yet).
 E.g. the Sphinx-doc extensions ``flat-table`` and ``kernel-include`` are merged into the kernel source tree.
 On the other side, e.g. for parsing kernel-doc comments, the linux kernel build uses a perl scripts while linuxdoc brings a python module with a kernel-doc parser.
-With this the documentation build becomes much more clear and flexible (and faster).
+With this, the documentation build becomes much more clear and flexible (and faster).

 If you like to see how (fast) *linuxdoc* builds your kernel documentation,